How to Transfer a Number Plate From One Car to Another

 - A completed V317 transfer form.

 The DVLA quote the transfer time as 4-6 weeks although in our experience it generally takes about 3 weeks to receive the new documents.
-If you are still confused, we offer a check and send service for just £25.00 plus VAT whereby you can post all your documents to us and we will complete the transfer for you in 7 working days instead of the 6 weeks quoted by DVLA.
+If you are still confused, we offer a check and send service for just £25.00 plus VAT whereby you can post all your documents to us and we will complete the transfer for you in 7 working days.
 Call us on 01639 888833 for details or view our handy How to transfer a number plate from one car to another video.

-Its very important to remember that once the transfer has taken place, the insurance company should be notified as soon as possible to ensure continued cover.
-Please also see our "How-To" guides on how to transfer a number plate from a retention certificate to a car and also on how to transfer a number plate from a car to a retention certificate.
+It’s very important to remember that once the transfer has taken place, the insurance company should be notified as soon as possible to ensure continued cover.
+Please also see our “How-To” guides on how to transfer a number plate from a car to a retention certificate.